 You can get the aroma of meats getting roasted all along the streets.

 There was a photoshoot of these models going on in Zocalo when I visited the place.
 I joined in and clicked this pic.

 The beautiful Jacaranda trees in full bloom in Mexico’s oldest municipal park – the Almeda central.
 Apparently, the Jacaranda tree was a gift from one of the first Japanese immigrants to arrive in Mexico.

 A full view of the Palacio de Bellas Artes, which I shot from a coffee shop right across the street.

 This awesome park was located very close to my hotel, and I thoroughly enjoyed visiting this park on Sundays.
 This is a place where dogs have a separate enclosure where they are let free.

 Located about 40kms off Mexico City, Teotihuacan is the site of many of the most architecturally significant Mesoamerican pyramids built in Mexico.
-Teotihuacan’s origins, history, and culture largely remain a mystery, but this was a city founded as early as 400 B.C.
-When the Aztecs found this the city in the 1400s and named it Teotihuacan (“the place where the gods were created”), the city had been abandoned for centuries.
+Teotihuacan’s origins, history, and culture largely remain a mystery, but this city was founded as early as 400 B.C.
+When the Aztecs found this city in the 1400s and named it Teotihuacan (“the place where the gods were created”), the city had been abandoned for centuries.
 The city contains The Pyramid of the Moon, the Pyramid of the Sun, the Temple of Quetzalcoatl (the Feathered Serpent) and many smaller pyramids.
-Human and animal sacrifices were practiced here.
+Human and animal sacrifices were practised here.
 I took a Turibus tour to this site.

-Xochimilco – A world heritage site, and one of the most lively places in Mexico.
+Xochimilco – A world heritage site and one of the most lively places in Mexico.
 Riding the waterways in these brightly painted and decorated trajineras (traditional flat-bottomed boats) is quite an experience indeed.